 Whatever Their Supposed Standard, Don't Feed the Medium

 I would urge everyone to have the mindset of “not giving information” and demand a more spiritual and evidence-based reading whether in public (at a demonstration) or private.
 Please disregard that a reader is “famous” and must know what they are doing, They, like myself, are “just a reader”- just a medium.
 We do not have Godlike powers and we should not be held in awe.
 We are just people exhibiting a gift that everyone has.
-We are not “special people” - we are those who have developed a little more.
+We are not “special people” - we are those who have developed our gift a little more.

 Do not be afraid to press a point with a medium.
 I urge you to do so.
 How can you be convinced of the communicator and/or the evidence that is given, if you do not?
-Your time is valuable, do make the most of it.
+Your time is valuable.
+Do make the most of it.

 A Medium Should Acknowledge a Person in an Audience Who is Known to Them

 Without naming names (of course), I know of one well-known medium giving a demonstration and going to a friend.
 In an effort to “amaze” the crowd, this medium stated that she would give that person's mobile number, which they did.
 Amazing trick huh?
 The "trick" being the operative word.
 (Incidentally, if I am drawn to someone I know, I do make mention of it.
-When mediums often visit the same churches, some people do, of course, become familiar, but not friends.)
+When mediums regularly visit the same churches, some people do, of course, become familiar, but not friends.)